manukumar07/VidZone---Youtube-clone-/README.md

 Responsive Design: Optimized for desktop and mobile devices.

-### Installation
-Prerequisites
-Node.js and npm installed on your machine.
-An API key from RapidAPI for the YouTube Data API.

-## Getting Started
-cd vidzone
-Install Dependencies
-npm install

-## Set Up Environment Variables
-Create a .env file in the root of the project with the following content:
-VITE_YOUTUBE_API_KEY=your_rapidapi_key_here
-Replace your_rapidapi_key_here with your actual API key from RapidAPI.

-## Start the Development Server
-npm run dev
-Navigate to http://localhost:3000 in your browser to view the application.

 ## API Integration
 VidZone uses the YouTube Data API provided by RapidAPI.
 The API key is used to authenticate requests and retrieve data from YouTube.